3dsam1/FiveM-Law-Book/Title 3.md

 Obtains or possesses, actually or constructively, CDS identified as, or a derivative of, Cocaine.
 ```
 Class 5 Felony
-$750
+$1560
 15 Months
 ```

 **3-1204	Possession of Prescription Narcotics**

-Obtains or possesses, actually or constructively, a prescription narcotic where a valid prescription from a doctor is not provided for the identified substance or narcotic.
+Obtains or possesses, actually or constructively, a prescription narcotic where a valid prescription from a doctor is not provided for the identified substance or narcotic.		```
 ```
 Class 5 Felony
-$700
+$1150
 15 Months
 ```

-**3-1205	Possession of Cannabis or Marijuana:**
+**3-1205	Possession of Cannabis or Marijuana: Above the Legal Limit**

-Above the Legal Limit		Obtains or possesses, actually or constructively, cannabis leaves or marijuana at or above 20 grams, without the proper licensing per the State of San Andreas.
+Obtains or possesses, actually or constructively, cannabis leaves or marijuana at or above 20 grams, without the proper licensing per the State of San Andreas.
 ```
-Class 6 Felony
+Class 1 Misdemeanor
-$300
+$1000
 6 Months
 ```